-Below you will find a copy of the Annual Consumer Confidence Report for the City of Swainsboro for 2007.
-An amendment signed by President Clinton mandated that all water systems are required to provide their consumers with a CCR so they will have information concerning the quality of their drinking water supplies and what is being done to protect them.
-This is the Tenth of such annual reports.
-This report is intended to increase your awareness of drinking water issues and to help you make informed decisions about your drinking water.
-If you have any questions or concerns, please contact City Hall at 478-237-7025 or CH2M HILL OMI, whose number is listed below.
+Below you will find the City of Swainsboro's Annual Consumer Confidence Report, otherwise known as a Drinking Water Quality Report, for 2008.
+In 1996, an amendment to the Safe Drinking Water Act added a provision requiring that all community water systems deliver to their customers a brief annual water quality report summarizing the quality of their drinking water supplies and what is being done to protect the water.
+This is our eleventh annual report and is intended to increase your awareness of drinking water issues and to help you make informed decisions about your drinking water.
+If you have any questions or concerns, please contact City Hall at 478.237.7025 or CH2M HILL OMI at 478.237.6738.
 Thank you for allowing us to serve you.

-Sincerely, Charles Schwabe, Mayor
+Charles Schwabe, Mayor